How to Know When to Change Your Product Packaging

 You’ll need to understand your target audience.
 Determine their demographics — their gender, age, religion, education level, occupation and socioeconomic status.
 Then, put yourself in your typical consumer’s shoes.
 Think about their attitude, lifestyle, morals and interests.
 What compels them?
 What interests them?
 What are their hopes, fears and goals?
 Brainstorm answers to these questions.
 Perform some research.
 The better you get to know your audience, the more you can connect with them.

-Create an Appealing Design
+Create an Appealing Prototype Packaging Design

 Draw up a design that will appeal to your target audience and meet your goals.
 Of course, this is easier to conceptualize than it is to carry out.
 It’ll take time and effort, trial and error.
 As you design your new packaging, strive for these goals.